fcostantini/PlEb/README.md

     - print: shows contents of the playlist.
     - rmv: removes a song from the playlist.
     - exit/quit: exits the program.

+Commands can be chained using '>'.
+For example, we can do the following:

+    print>add song.mp3>print>quit

 **Notes:**